-UOTeach’s one-year program aims to transform students with critical humanities and social science-based expertise into promising teachers adept at supporting and improving student learning.
+UOTeach’s one-year program aims to transform students with critical humanities, ethnic studies, and social science-based expertise into promising teachers adept at supporting and improving student learning.

 This endorsement qualifies you to teach as a middle or high school (grades 6-12) social studies teacher.
 Today's Oregon public school social studies courses include subjects such as: